What is Server Virtualization Software?

 Type 2 hypervisors are installed on top of a server’s operating system.
 Virtualization software using a type 2 hypervisor is easier to install and manage for smaller projects but can become more difficult to manage as projects grow.

-VMware offers a very comprehensive selection of virtualisation products, with Fusion for the Apple Mac and Workstation Player for the PC.
+VMware offers a very comprehensive selection of virtualization products, with Fusion for the Apple Mac and Workstation Player for the PC.

 Despite the name difference, these two products offer effectively the same solution, though tailored to each host OS.